Why the Moody Blues Sounded So Different on ‘Magnificent Moodies’

 Ray Thomas, John Lodge and Mike Pinder – the nucleus of the Moody Blues for years to come – were members of an earlier teen outfit called El Riot and the Rebels.
 That group disbanded when Lodge went to college.
 Pinder and Thomas then recruited future Wings star Denny Laine, Graeme Edge and the late bassist Clint Warwick to form the initial lineup of the Moody Blues, after a brief stint as the Krew Cats.

-The Moody Blues appeared for the first time on stage in 1964, and released their debut, The Magnificent Moodies, in July 1965.
+The Moody Blues appeared for the first time on stage in 1964, and released their debut, The Magnificent Moodies, on July 22, 1965.
 Produced by ex-Decca A&R man Alex Wharton, the project was preceded by a scorching update of Bessie Banks' 1964 single "Go Now," which launched the Moody Blues to the top of the U.K. charts and a Top 10 Billboard finish.

 Not that the band had those kind of lofty designs at first.
 "We were going through these singles, there were all sorts, and we came across 'Go Now,'" Ray Thomas told Discussions in 2013, after an expanded reissue of Magnificent Moodies was announced.
 "It had Bessie Banks singing on it, which was a lot slower, a lot lighter, but we thought it was the right song.
 The Marquee [in London's Soho district] was just starting to build their studio in the back of the club, and we said, 'Can we go in and record it?' and they said, 'The studio is not finished, the control room is, but the builders are still in there.'
 There were bags of plaster; there was ladders, spades, shovels, picks, scaffolding – you name it.
 So we said, 'Oh, we’ll go in after the workmen are finished for the day.'
 And so we went in at night and recorded it.
 If you saw us climbing out of the bloody building material to get to the microphone and all this – but you know, it worked out."